 75%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description has strong completeness with an explicit 'Use when' clause and good distinctiveness for its specific niche.
-However, it could benefit from more concrete action verbs describing what the skill actually does (beyond 'auditing') and additional natural trigger terms users might use when seeking this functionality.
+This description has strong completeness with explicit 'Use when' guidance and good distinctiveness for its niche.
+However, it could benefit from more specific concrete actions beyond 'auditing' and additional natural trigger terms that users might actually say when looking for this functionality.

 Suggestions